dogmatiq/dogma/docs/adr/0012-identifier-comparison.md

 ## Consequences

-Existing tooling and engine implementations, such as `configkit` and the the in-memory engine implementation in `testkit` do not require changed.
+Existing tooling and engine implementations, such as `configkit` and the in-memory engine implementation in `testkit` do not require changed.
 Identifiers can be compared using Go's standard comparison operators.